How to Get Down Payment Help from Parents or Family Members

 The rest of the mortgage process continues just as it would with any other borrower, regardless of where the down payment money came from.

-The home will be appraised, the underwriter will finish his review process, and you will eventually move on to the closing stage.
+The home will be appraised.
+The underwriter will finish his review process.
+And you’ll eventually move on to the closing stage.
 This is where you sign all of the loan documents, tax documents, and other paperwork relating to the sale of the home.

 The escrow company will ensure that everything is in order, and then send the signed and finalized documents back to the lender.
 Shortly thereafter, the mortgage lender will release the funds for the loan.